jojozhuang/jojozhuang.github.io/_posts/2016-03-29-data-structure-stack.md

         top = -1;
     }

-    // Add value to the array
-    public void push(int value) {
+    // Add new element to the end of the array public void push(int value) {
         arr[++top] = value;
     }

-    // Remove value from the array
-    public int pop() throws Exception {
+    // Remove the last element from the array and return its value public int pop() throws Exception {
         if (top < 0) {
             throw new Exception();